 Most enterprises have a variety of tools and systems that prevent or detect online attacks – but many of those organizations are compromised anyway because these tools and systems are poorly-integrated and don’t talk to each other.
 In this panel discussion, experts outline methods for tying security systems and data together to improve incident response.
 You’ll learn about technologies and processes for orchestrating cybersecurity defenses, as well as emerging tools such as extended detection and response (XDR).
 Attendees will get insight on how to improve cyber defense by making better use of the technologies they already have.

 One reason why data breaches escalate is because the targeted organization doesn’t have enough staff to respond.
 In this panel discussion, top experts discuss strategies for closing the security skills gap in your organization.
 You’ll learn how you can use AI, machine learning, and other technologies to help automate human-intensive tasks in security operations.
 You’ll also hear about third-party services your enterprise can use to enhance your skill set and provide additional resources at critical times.

 Explore the environment from a previous Dark Reading Virtual Event.
 View the slideshow to get an insider look at these key spaces in this virtual event, prior to attending:

 Lobby: Navigate your way around the show floor.

 Zones: Resource repositories curated by our editors & industry experts.

 Auditorium: View live keynotes, panels, and webinar sessions.

 Help Desk: Receive 1:1 assistance and the day’s program/agenda.

-If you want to know more about the tools, techniques, and practices of today’s online attackers – and get insight on how your organization can detect, analyze, and mitigate them — then this virtual event is for you.
+If you want to get up to date on the latest tools and practices for detecting cyber attacks – and limit their impact — then this virtual event is for you.
 Register today!